MindLyfe/MindLyfe-Platform/Architecture/Notifications/NotificationAndEngagementArchitecture.md

-# Notification & Engagement Architecture for MindLyf Platform
+# Notification & Engagement Architecture for MindLyfe Platform

-This document outlines the technical architecture for implementing a comprehensive notification and engagement system for the MindLyf platform, focusing on multi-channel notifications, user preference management, analytics tracking, and gamification elements.
+This document outlines the technical architecture for implementing a comprehensive notification and engagement system for the MindLyfe platform, focusing on multi-channel notifications, user preference management, analytics tracking, and gamification elements.

 ## 1. System Architecture Overview